ministryofjustice/hmpps-education-and-work-plan-ui/docs/induction.md

 future work aspirations.

 The Induction data is presented and collected using a typical GDS wizard style sequence of screens, where the answers to questions will determine the question set.
-Broadly speaking there is a short question set for when the prisoner either doesn't want or is not sure if they want to work on release.
-The long question set is asked when the prisoner does want to work on release.
+Broadly speaking there is a long question for when the prisoner wants to work on release and a short question set for when they do not (or are not sure).
 There are some additional subtleties within these 2 question sets based on the answers to questions, but in general the terms "short question set" and "long question set" are used.

 ![Induction screens](./induction-process-flow-chart.png)